-This course utilizes projects in teaching the fundamentals of implementing, managing, maintaining, and provisioning services and infrastructure in a server-based network environment.
-This course covers the initial implementation and configuration of core networking services, such as IP networking, file storage, Directory Services, user and group management, file and print services, and virtualization.
+This course utilizes projects in teaching the fundamentals of implementing, managing, maintaining, and provisioning services and infrastructure in an on-premise server-based network environment.
+This course covers the implementation and configuration of core networking services, such as IP networking, file storage, identity, user and group management, file and print services, remote access and virtualization.